 Non-Atomic is not the default behavior.
 It is faster (for synthesized code, that is, for variables created using @property and @synthesize).
 It is not thread-safe and may result in unexpected behavior when two different processes access the same variable at the same time.

 A piece of code is called thread-safe if it gives correct results even in a multi-threaded environment i.e. if it is executed simultaneously by multiple threads it would give the correct result.
 Thread safety means that the code can handle multiple threads.

 Q: Weak VS Strong

-A STRONG reference means that you want to “own” the object you are referencing with a property or variable.
-The compiler will take care that any object that you assign to the property will not be destroyed.
+A STRONG reference means that you want to “own” an object you are referencing with a property or variable.
+The compiler will take care of any object that you assign to the property and will not be destroyed.
 Only once you set the property to

-nil will the object get destroyed (unless one or more other objects also hold a strong reference to it).
+nil value, then it will get destroyed (unless one or more other objects also hold a strong reference to it).